ElliottF05/webgpu-nbody-sim/README.md

-# webgpu-fluid-sim
+# webgpu-nbody-sim
-A simple fluid sim built using WebGPU compute shaders.
+A simple n-body sim built using WebGPU compute shaders.